 Even though this is technically top of the InFocus line, for me, this handset is a very solid mid-ranger.

-InFocus, the American smartphone maker, released its latest flagship in India this week.
+InFocus, the US-American smartphone maker, released its latest flagship in India this week.
 Interestingly, there is no word on whether or not it will make its way anywhere else in the world.

 For $300, this phone is packing features.